Elephant Stone: The Stone Roses’ Energetic, Propulsive Epic

 Elephant Stone by The Stone Roses

-The History of Elephant Stone
+The Energetic Rush of Elephant Stone and its Danceable Heights

-“Love and Death… War and Peace… Morecambe and Wise…”
+“What is it about?
+Love and Death, War and Peace, Morecambe and Wise…”

 Anyway, analysing the song and it’s clearly about… well?
 Perhaps a bad drug trip.
 Ecstasy was pretty rife in Madchester during the late ’80s.